eggzotic/screen_size/README.md

 # Screen Size

-Small python3 script to calculate screen-width & -height from a given diagonal-size and aspect ratio
+Small python3 script to calculate screen-width & -height from a given diagonal-size and aspect ratio.
+Remember that in real life, you'll need to add extra space for the bezel, and maybe some height for the stand.
+But that at least allows you to appreciate the space taken up by the screen alone.

 ## How to use